COVID-19: Recruitment services update

 - Respondent and client refreshments limited to bottles/cans, boxed food and take-aways (served as delivered)

 Here is the information regarding which markets are open and which are closed.
-We haven’t included the UK, our view being that face to face research won’t be possible here for some time to come.

 If you have further queries regarding these points or any other related recruitment concerns, please contact us on +44 (0)1473 832211.